Financial-Times/origami/README.md

 # o-comments [![Build Status](https://travis-ci.org/Financial-Times/o-comments.svg?branch=master)](https://travis-ci.org/Financial-Times/o-comments) [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](#licence)

 📢 **The commenting platform for ft.com, the app, interactive graphics & alphaville is currently being replaced.
-Please speak to the [Comments team](https://github.com/orgs/Financial-Times/teams/comments) if you intend to start using this component or which to make any changes to it.**
+Please speak to the [Comments team](https://github.com/orgs/Financial-Times/teams/comments) if you intend to start using this component or wish to make any changes to it.**

 A fully featured commenting client integrated with FT's membership systems.
 If you simply wish to add comments to some content this is the component to use.